 Spray Gripper – Advice, don’t buy the $2 one as I did, it broke after the first use and I took it back to get the better one.
 The one I have linked to is a much better model and I am still using it.

-Spray Paint (Rustoleum in Satin Indigo)
+Spray Paint (Rustoleum in Satin Indigo- color has been discontinued)

 Wood Seat Base